 We were recently invited to come check out the Del’s at Dusk happy hour.
-Served in the spacious and stylish downstairs bar, Del’s at Dusk invites diners to indulge in happy hour selections featuring hearty eats and signature cocktails every Monday – Friday from 4 – 6:30pm.
+Served in the spacious and stylish downstairs bar, Del’s at Dusk invites diners to indulge in happy hour selections featuring hearty eats and signature cocktails daily from 4-7pm.
 Settle into a cozy booth, pull up a seat at the bar, or snag a high-top table and prepare for a real happy hour treat.

 The menu features six cocktails all priced at $9 each.
 I sampled The Gold Standard Mule, the Pomegranate Martini, and The VIP, the latter of which was a standout favorite.
 Made with Pineapple infused Svedka Clementine Vodka and garnished with an orange peel, it’s a refreshing drink with a subtle citrus flavor that can be enjoyed any time of the year.

 The Gold Standard Mule was another favorite, made with Gosling’s Ginger Beer and served in a signature copper mug.

 Other offerings include the Scottish Smash (made with Monkey Shoulder Scotch), A Breath of Fresh Pear, and the Old Fashioned.

 If cocktails aren’t your favorite, take your pick of 7 wines by the glass ($8 each) and 3 beers ($5 each).